 Student-Made Interactive Learning with Educational Songs

-Project SMILES has developed and field-tested an online innovation in learning where students create a song by filling in key words associated with a learning objective.
+Project SMILES developed and assessed an online innovation in learning where students create a song by filling in key words associated with a statistics learning objective.
 These interactive songs challenge students to make conceptual connections and construct examples or context, thereby fostering statistical literacy and reasoning skills.
 By reducing statistics anxiety (a key impediment to student success) and enhancing student learning, the potential impact is striking.
 Interactive songs are a novel learning resource that holds great potential for teaching literacy and reasoning skills in statistics and other STEM disciplines.
 The web-based, machine-run, and auto-graded characteristic of this resource provides easy access to students anywhere anytime, and addresses instructor hesitations about in-class use.

 Those interested in possible commercial use of Project SMILES materials should email the SMILES team.
 Commercial use of songs or their related materials is not permitted without the expressed permission of the appropriate copyright holders.